Last updated: 03/09/2021 | Estimated Reading Time: 5 minutes

 Is my premium affected even if I don’t make a claim?

 But what if it’s just a minor bump or scrape?
-Could it be worth just not telling your insurance company in order to avoid losing access to cheap car insurance deals in the future?
+Could it be worth just not telling the company you insure your vehicle with in order to avoid losing access to cheap car insurance deals in the future?
 We’d recommend caution…

 How can my insurance provider find out?